DrCracket/itt-courier-110169-to-usb/README.md

     +5v  Data+  GND
 ```
 If you want to, you can remove some components, that aren't needed anymore.
 You
-can savely remove the 6.0Mhz crystal (Y1), the two DM7417N Buffers (IC6 & IC7),
+can safely remove the 6.0Mhz crystal (Y1), the two DM7417N Buffers (IC6 & IC7),
 the SN74LS74AN Flip-Flop (IC2) and the LM3905N timer (IC8).

 ## Build Instructions